 It’s origins began 3 years ago when a group of community stakeholders first met to create a park for all users out of the existing and little used Virginia Avenue Park.
 Part of the story is in my 2017 article A New Design for Virginia Avenue Park.

 Friends of Virginia Avenue Park (FVAP) was established to provide community oversight of and support for the Park, including the Community Garden and Dog Park.
-Once FVAP gains non-profit status, the organization can solicit tax exempt funds for future Park needs not covered by DPR.
+IRS has granted FVAP non-profit status, enabling the organization to solicit tax exempt funds for future Park needs not covered by DPR.

 To join or get more information on FVAP, send an email to email@example.com.
 An individual membership is $5/year plus a one time $5 initiation fee.
 Non profit groups can join for $10/year and for-profit organizations, $25/year.